nikhilthajudin/Pi05/README.md

-# Pi05
+# Pi05 - Functions
-Repository contains all the code required for various pi05 applications like IOR, characterization and trimming.
+This branch contains functions related to all Pi05 blocks.